xmanswer/Text-Mining-and-Information-Retrieval/Collaborative-Filtering/README.txt

-This program is based on a subset of NetFlix dataset, which is not allowed to be distributed So the data parsing part of the grogram can be ignored
+This program is used to perform collaborative filtering for movies recommendation.
+It will predict scores for all unrated movies for all users.
+It based on a subset of NetFlix dataset, which is not allowed to be distributed.
+So the data parsing part of the program can be ignored.

 Prepare: Put the hw4.py file in the same folder of all HW4 data and eval data and script Please notice that the program requires a scipy version of 0.17.0 and a numpy version of 1.10.4 (or higher)
 Usage: python hw4.py